 What the Experts Say

-Since the Uber HW Camera score is designed to help professionals and consumers assess mobile cameras, we wanted to get the expert opinions of people we know, so without showing any data, we asked:
+Since the Camera HW score is designed to help professionals and consumers assess mobile cameras, we wanted to get the expert opinions of people we know, so without showing any data, we asked:

 “In your mind, when did Samsung and Huawei mobile camera started to challenge and beat Apple’s (for still photography)?
 Cite years and models”